 List Of 20 Work From Home & Online Marketing Scams To Avoid

-It is easy to get lurked in by all scams online that sound so good.
+It is easy to get lured in by all scams online that sound so good.
 The people behind these scams are professionals that know exactly how to make it sound legitimate and how to get you on the hook.
 Some scams are sophisticated even.

-To help you get aware of some top scammers, I have composed this comprehensive list of work from home based scams and online marketing scams to avoid.
+To help you get aware of some top scammers, I have composed this comprehensive list of work-from-home-based scams and online marketing scams to avoid.

 The following list is comprised of scams that have been around for years, as well as scams that are newer, and more complex.

 They turn to you that are searching for a way to make a living from home, or just want to increase your income with some extra $$$.

 Branding scams are becoming more popular and are created by copying a brand to trick job seekers into thinking they are the real company.